rbouadjenek/SIT330-770/_lectures/10_Transformers_and_Pretrained_LMs.md

       name: slides 6up
 ---
 **Video recordings (X Hour, XX Minutes and XX Seconds):**
+- Transformers: Attention Is All You Need!
     - Introduction to Transformers
     - Self-Attention Mechanism
     - The Encoder Transformer Block
     - The Input: Embeddings for Tokens
     - The Input: Embeddings for Positions
     - The Task Specific Head
+- Pre-trained LMs
     - BERT: Bidirectional Encoder Representations from Transformers
     - BERT pre-training
     - BERT fine-tuning
     - BERT Performance
     - Other Models Based on Transformers
     - HuggingFace